Des Aulnes River

 The Des Aulnes River (English: Alders River) is a tributary of the west bank of the Laflamme river, flowing in the municipality of Barraute, in the regional county municipality (MRC) of Abitibi, in the administrative region of Abitibi-Témiscamingue, Quebec, Canada.
 His course is entirely in Barraute Township.

 The "Des Aulnes River" flows in forest and agricultural areas.
 Forestry is the main economic activity of this hydrographic slope; agriculture, second.

-The surface of the river is usually frozen from mid-November to mid-April, however safe ice circulation is generally from mid-December to late March.
+Although safe ice circulation is typically from mid-December to late March, the river's surface is typically frozen from mid-November to mid-April.

 Geography

 The hydrographic slopes adjacent to the "Des Aulnes River" are: